Retirement income planner

 This calculator will calculate your income based on the information you put into it.
 So please make sure it's correct.

-The results do not take into account product specific features or guarantees you may have on your pension.
+• Product specific features or guarantees you may have on your pension.

-The survival probability data is specific to gender (male and female) and UK region (Scotland, England, Wales and Northern Ireland).
+The survival probability data used is specific to gender (male and female) and UK region (Scotland, England.
+Wales and Northern Ireland).
 The life expectancy figures can only be used for the specific purpose of this tool.
 The users are not permitted to use the life expectancy figures for any other purpose.

 The return on funds depends on the performance of the underlying investment, the charges and any other applicable cost.
 The tool assumes investment in a generic fund or cash fund only and will not take into account investments spread across multiple funds or risk levels.

-As with any investment the value can go down as well as up and you may not get back what you’ve put in.
+• As with any investment the value can go down as well as up and you may not get back what you've put in.

-If you are receiving means-tested State benefits, such as housing benefit or income support, these may be reduced depending on what you do with your cash withdrawal and so may affect your current household income.
+If you are receiving means-tested state benefits, such as housing benefit or income support, these may be reduced depending on what you do with your cash withdrawal and so may affect your current household income.